 Generally, with mountain bike groups, the more you spend, the lighter they get.
 Often the performance of the groupset plateaus at the second tier from the top, with reduced weight being the reason for the extra expense.

-For example, the difference between Shimano’s top two tiers, XT and XTR, is around 230g (excluding brakes and bottom bracket), while the difference between SRAM’s flagship XX1 Eagle and second-tier X01 Eagle drivetrains is closer to 46g (excluding brakes and bottom bracket).
+For example, the difference between Shimano’s top two tiers, XT and XTR, is around 300g (excluding brakes), while the difference between SRAM’s flagship XX1 Eagle and second-tier X01 Eagle drivetrains is closer to 46g (excluding brakes and bottom bracket).

 These weight differences are the result of more expensive materials and refined, or more time-consuming, manufacturing processes.

-In addition to further machining, hole-drilling and high precision, more expensive components often use materials such as carbon fiber, titanium, lightweight aluminum and ceramic bearings to achieve class-leading low weights.
+In addition to further machining, hole-drilling and high precision, more expensive components often use materials such as carbon fibre, titanium, lightweight aluminum and ceramic bearings to achieve class-leading low weights.

 If you’re spending more money on a mountain bike group, you’d expect it to outlast a cheaper option.